Facebook Wants To Use Its Data To Identify People In Need After Disasters

 Facebook provides some examples of how those features have proven helpful on the ground.
 After Harvey, for instance, brothers Austin and Nathan Seth saw a call for aid on Community Help and were able to rescue 20 people who hadn’t yet been reached by official disaster relief.
 And in Puerto Rico, Jono Anzalone of the Red Cross described how the Disaster Maps illustrated where the most severe connectivity outages were in the island, and directed his organization to install amenities like satellites there first.
 “In the old days, we’d have to drive around for weeks to figure out where services were needed,” he said at the Social Good Forum.

-But the idea for the new Community Help API, Gleit says, was really prompted by their partners, specifically the Red Cross and NetHope, which will be the first organizations to pilot the new API.
+But the idea for the new Community Help API, Gleit says, was really prompted by their partners, specifically the Red Cross and NetHope, which Facebook has approached to be the first organizations to pilot the new API.
 “They both spoke to that a lot of times, they don’t know where to start, and they expressed to us that they wanted a way to make that easier,” Gleit says.
 “We have the data, the data is public, and we know who the user in need of help is, where they’re asking for help, what kind of help their asking for, and the specific post in which they’re asking for help,” she adds.
 For Facebook, it was just a matter of connecting all that data with the organizations that could do something with it.

-The API will act as something of a funnel for all of the data collected through Safety Check, Community Help, and Disaster Maps.
-After a disaster hits, Facebook will generate a single Crisis Response hub that will combine its existing post-crisis features, along with donation opportunities.
-Through that page, the Community Help API will create a dataset for nonprofits, which will be able to see not only how many people are calling for a specific type of aid–food, for instance–but also, because Facebook’s posts are geotagged, where they are posting from.
+After a disaster hits, Facebook will generate a single Crisis Response hub that will combine its existing post-crisis features, along with donation opportunities, to streamline post-disaster actions for users.
+For nonprofits, the Community Help API will act as something of a funnel for all of the data collected through Community Help.
+The Community Help API will create a dataset for nonprofits, which will be able to see not only how many people are calling for a specific type of aid–food, for instance–but also, because Facebook’s posts are geotagged, where they are posting from.

 While NetHope and the Red Cross will be the first to work with this data, Gleit expects it will soon scale up to more disaster-relief organizations.
 For now, Gleit adds, Facebook will not be sharing the contact information of the users who are posting for help with the nonprofits.
 “That’s such a sensitive issue,” she says.
 However, the nonprofits will be able to access the post itself, as well as the comments, where users in need, Gleit says, often post their phone numbers.
 As the API scales up, though, more contact-information sharing is something she could see Facebook making available.